github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 CI is a software practice that requires frequently committing code to a shared repository.
 Committing code more often raises errors sooner and reduces the amount of code a developer needs to debug when finding the source of an error.
 Frequent code updates also make it easier to merge changes from different members of a software development team.
 This is great for developers, who can spend more time writing code and less time debugging errors or resolving merge conflicts.

 A CI server hosts code that runs CI tests such as code linters (which check style formatting), security checks, code coverage, and other checks against new code commits in a repository.
 CI servers can even build and deploy code to staging or production servers.
-For some examples of the types of CI tests you can create with a {% data variables.product.prodname_github_app %}, check out the [continuous integration apps](https://github.com/marketplace/category/continuous-integration) available in {% data variables.product.prodname_marketplace %}.
+For examples of the types of CI tests you can create with a {% data variables.product.prodname_github_app %}, see the [continuous integration apps](https://github.com/marketplace/category/continuous-integration) that are available in {% data variables.product.prodname_marketplace %}.

 ### About checks